current position

 DanielleWilde-BikeMap-web

-In Europe, I’ve done eigth motorbike tours so far, on a F700GS: a Kolding-Weimar-Pottsdam loop in 2015; a Nordic-Baltic loop in 2016; the Alps, via Germany: 6 countries and 30 Alpine passes, in 2017; Scotland, the Pennines, the Lake District and the Yorkshire Dales (via Germany, the Netherlands and Belgium), in 2018; the Spanish Pyrenees and some Alpine passes in Switzerland, in 2019; in 2020, we did the Harz Mountains, Luxumbourg and the Ardennes, Belgium, which led us to discover the joys of Luxemourg.
+In Europe, I’ve done nine motorbike tours so far, on a F700GS: a Kolding-Weimar-Pottsdam loop in 2015; a Nordic-Baltic loop in 2016; the Alps, via Germany: 6 countries and 30 Alpine passes, in 2017; Scotland, the Pennines, the Lake District and the Yorkshire Dales (via Germany, the Netherlands and Belgium), in 2018; the Spanish Pyrenees and some Alpine passes in Switzerland, in 2019; in 2020, we did the Harz Mountains, Luxumbourg and the Ardennes, Belgium, which led us to discover the joys of Luxemourg.
 We returned to Luxumbourg and the Mosel Valley in Summer 2021.
 In 2022, I had a broken foot, so my motorbike touring took a pause.
 Summer, 2023, we returned to Luxembourg again.
-For 2024, we are planning a trip to Wales
+In 2024, we explored the DOlomits a little more closely, in Italy, Slovenia and the edges of the Czech Republic.
+Our 2025 trip is to Wales, with the South of Engliand, the South of Scotland and – time permitting – the Atlantic Way in Ireland.